MPI-SHH-SummerSchool/dag-material/G7W-intro-to-ngs-processing/slides.md

 # Sequencing-by-synthesis

-Add the flouresnt nucleotides, only complement will bind
+Add the florescent nucleotides, only complement will bind

 # Sequencing-by-synthesis